 In our opinion, based on the work carried out, the Report presents a generic representation of the Company's sustainability-related strategies, management systems and performance.
-The Report, along with the referenced information to the Annual Report, meets the general content and quality requirements of GRI G3.1.
-We have evaluated the Report's adherence to the following principles on a scale of 'Good', 'Acceptable' and 'Needs Improvement':
+The Report, along with the referenced information to the Annual Report, meets the general content and quality requirements of GRI G3.1.We have evaluated the Report's adherence to the following principles on a scale of 'Good', 'Acceptable' and 'Needs Improvement':

-Stakeholder Inclusiveness: We reviewed the existing stakeholder engagement process, its implementation across the sampled sites and confirm that the Company is committed to understanding stakeholder concerns as an on-going process.
-The process may be further strengthened to consolidate all stakeholder concerns and disclose the responses to key stakeholder concerns.
+Stakeholder Inclusiveness: We reviewed the existing stakeholder engagement process and its implementation across the two businesses of ESL and confirm that the Company is committed to understanding stakeholder concerns as an on-going process thru formal and informal process.
+It was observed that due to business volatility, some of the planned stakeholder engagements have been postponed and action plans have been drawn up to engage with key stakeholders and to consolidate key stakeholder concerns and disclose the responses to stakeholder concerns in the next report.
 In our view, the level at which the Report adheres to the principle is 'Acceptable'.

-Materiality

-The Company has fairly attempted to bring out the significant aspects in this report and its proposed actions in line with the risks and opportunities, based on specific material sectorial issues.
+Materiality: The Company has revisited its materiality assessment carried out in 2010-11 and reconfirmed that the material aspects have not changed significantly.
+The Report fairly describes to material aspects in this report and its proposed management approach in line with the identified risks and opportunities.
 In our view, the level at which the Report adheres to this principle is 'Acceptable'.

-Completeness: The Report has attempted to report or reflect the sustainability strategy, management approach and sustainability performances against the GRI G3.1 disclosures and core indicators.
-Certain GRI G3.1 core indicators have been responded to partially.
-The rationale for this and the exclusion of core indicators which are not applicable has been explained in the Report.
+Completeness: The Report has fairly attempted to report or reflect the sustainability disclosures of its two business i.e. Sea transportation and Oil field services based on the operational control principle.
+The Report had fairly attempted to respond to the material aspects of GRI G3.1 disclosures.
+Certain performance disclosures and indicators have been responded to partially and the rationale for this and the exclusion of core indicators which are not applicable has been explained.
 The Company acknowledges the need for continuous improvement and is committed to improving the reporting scope and boundary.
-In our view, the level at which the Report adheres to this principle is 'Needs Improvement'.
+In our view, the level at which the Report adheres to this principle is 'Good'.

-Responsiveness

-We consider that the Company's response to key stakeholder concerns, through its strategies, policies and management systems, is fairly reflected in the Report within the defined scope and boundary.
+Responsiveness: We consider that the Company's response to key stakeholder concerns, through its strategies, policies and management systems, is fairly reflected in the Report within the defined scope and boundary.
 However the responsiveness to stakeholders could be further enhanced through fully reporting on all partially reported material aspects.
-In our view, the level at which the Report adheres to this principle is 'Needs Improvement'.
+In our view, the level at which the Report adheres to this principle is 'Acceptable'.

-Reliability

-The majority of data and information verified at head office and sites were found to be accurate.
+Reliability: The majority of data and information verified at head office and sites were found to be accurate.
 Some of the data inaccuracies identified during the verification process were found to be attributable to transcription, interpretation and aggregation errors and the errors have been corrected.
 Hence, in accordance with a moderate level of assurance engagement, we conclude that the specified sustainability data and information presented in the Report are generally reliable.
 In our view, the level at which the Report adheres to the principle is 'Good'.

-Neutrality

-The Company has reported its sustainability performance and related issues in a suitable manner and overall, the Report is fairly transparent in discussing the challenges faced.
+Neutrality: The Company has reported its sustainability performance and related issues in a balanced manner and overall the Report is fairly transparent in discussing the challenges faced.
 In our view, the level at which the Report adheres to this principle is 'Good'.